 You need to ensure that the device is not covered when you are starting your vehicle or when you are driving so that the mouthpiece can operate in a fully functional manner and that you do not impair the device’s operation.
 While clients should feel free to disguise or organize the device in ways that best suit their vehicle and needs, the device itself should never be tampered with.

 Additionally, many states require that ignition interlock devices are equipped with cameras which must capture a clear photo of you using the device in order to be in compliance with state law.
 Take care to ensure that you are in legal compliance.

 If you would like to camouflage the device so that it goes unnoticed while your vehicle is parked at work or another public space, there are some creative ideas for this.

-    - Additionally, the box could be wrapped with paper that matches the interior of your car for additional disguising or gift wrap to make it look like a common item.
+- Disguise the Box: Additionally, the box could be wrapped with paper that matches the interior of your car for additional disguising or gift wrap to make it look like a common item.

 If you are concerned about being seen using the device by co-workers or other acquaintances, there are some unique approaches to masking the device while still operating it properly and lawfully.

 - Oversized Cup: The first option is an oversized fountain drink cup.
 You will need to choose a size that is large enough to contain your ignition interlock device without distressing it.
 You will make an opening in the bottom of the cup that allows for the device and cable to slide up into the inside.
 Once you have the device inside along with enough cable slack, you can add tape to the bottom to keep the device securely in the cup.
 When you use the device, it will appear to others around you that you are simply drinking from the gas station cup.
 You can then use the lid to conceal the device when your vehicle is parked.